Founder & Lead Editor

 What Makes Saucony Triumph 22 Stand Out?

-Honestly, the biggest deal here is the strategic shift.
-Let me explain.
-The Triumph 22 scraps the old PWRRUN+ foam and goes all-in with a full-length PWRRUN PB midsole.
-Now, you hear PWRRUN PB and you think fast—it's the same "superfoam" used in Saucony's Endorphin racing series.
-But here’s the thing: they’ve tuned it differently.
-Instead of a sharp, aggressive bounce, it’s been formulated for a "softer, 'fluffier' ride" that’s all about shock absorption and daily mileage comfort.
+Honestly, the biggest deal is the strategic shift.
+The Triumph 22 scraps PWRRUN+ and goes all-in with a full-length PWRRUN PB midsole.
+PWRRUN PB usually screams fast (it's the same superfoam used in the Endorphin racing line), but it's tuned differently here.
+Instead of a sharp, aggressive bounce, it's formulated for a “softer, ‘fluffier' ride” built around shock absorption and easy-mile comfort.

-To handle all that plushness, they also introduced a new Wider Platform Geometry.
-The base of the shoe is noticeably wider through the heel and midfoot, creating a super stable, planted feel.
-This isn't your nimble, do-it-all trainer anymore.
-The Triumph 22 has decisively picked a lane: it's the premium, ultra-comfortable, stable cruiser for protecting your legs.
-Customers back this up, consistently praising the "incredibly comfortable" ride for long distances.
+To handle that plushness, Saucony also added a new Wider Platform Geometry.
+The base is noticeably wider through the heel and midfoot, so it feels stable and planted.
+This isn't your nimble do-it-all trainer anymore.
+The Triumph 22 picks a lane: premium, ultra-comfortable cruising for protecting your legs.
+Customer feedback backs that up, with lots of praise for the "incredibly comfortable" feel over long distances.

 Real Customer Experiences

-When you dig into user feedback, two major themes pop up: unmatched comfort and powerhouse durability.
-But, this comes at the cost of speed.
+When you dig into feedback, two themes pop up fast: comfort and durability.
+The trade-off is speed.

 Here's a quote from one high-mileage runner that says it all: